 Under paragraph D-BPILR.1.3., if the applicant does not meet the requirements for indefinite leave to remain or further leave to remain as a bereaved partner under D-BPILR.1.2., their application will be refused.
 Certainly, a refusal letter provides for an administrative review.
 However, there is no right of appeal for bereaved partner ILR application.

-Usually, the bereaved partner ILR application refuses due to the following reasons:
+Perhaps, the bereaved partner ILR application refusal reasons are mainly due to:

 - deportation order

 - presence of the applicant is not conducive to the public good because of imprisonment for at least 4 years

 - conduct, character and associations or other reasons

 - failure to pay an outstanding charge to the National Health Service (NHS) with a total value of at least £500

 - lack of maintenance and accommodation undertaking from a sponsor under paragraph 35 of the Immigration Rules or otherwise